TKmist/smICA/Phot2Conc/README.md

-# PTU2CONC
+# Phot2Conc
-Software for analysis of the concentration of fluorescent molecules inside living cells from single-molecule FLIM imaging data.
+A GUI Software for analysis of the concentration of fluorescent molecules inside living cells from single-molecule FLIM imaging data.
 The script can read the files created with the _EXTRACT_FROM_PTU_FLIM.py_ script containing the data extracted from the _.ptu_ files. __Note _PTU2CONC_ script does not read the _.ptu_ files directly.
 It is necessary to use _EXTRACT_FROM_PTU_FLIM.py_ first!__

 ## HOW TO USE

 1. To run the script, type in the command line:

-            python PTU2CONC.py
+            python Phot2Conc.py

     It will start the graphical interface that will help to navigate through the process,
     ![image info](./docs/figures/PTU2CONC_init.png)